Due to COVID-19 we will have reduced capacity for student learners.

-Mission Statement: The mission of the program is to educate highly competent and compassionate physician assistants who excel in meeting the healthcare needs of the regions served by the partner institutions.
+Clinical instruction during the second 12 months of the program occurs within the three clinical partners' healthcare systems.
+Through our partnership, the program strives to educate highly competent and compassionate physician assistants who excel in meeting the healthcare needs of the regions served by Gundersen, Mayo, and Marshfield healthcare systems.

 The Accreditation Review Commission on Education for the Physician Assistant (ARC-PA) has granted Accreditation-Continued status to the University of Wisconsin–La Crosse Physician Assistant Program sponsored by the University of Wisconsin–La Crosse.
 Accreditation-Continued is an accreditation status granted when a currently accredited program is in compliance with the ARC-PA Standards.

 Accreditation remains in effect until the program closes or withdraws from the accreditation process or until accreditation is withdrawn for failure to comply with the Standards.
 The approximate date for the next validation review of the program by the ARC-PA will be September 2027.
 The review date is contingent upon continued compliance with the Accreditation Standards and ARC-PA policy.